What Is a dApp? Decentralized Apps Guide

 📕 Read!
 What Is a Self-Custody Crypto Wallet and How Does It Work?

-Though many dApps are completely decentralized, some dApps, like OpenSea, are run by a central authority. dApps that are completely autonomous are called Decentralized Autonomous Organizations (DAOs)’.
-LooksRare is a decentralized NFT marketplace.
+Though many dApps are completely decentralized, some dApps, like OpenSea, are run by a central authority. dApps that are completely autonomous are called Decentralized Autonomous Organizations (DAOs).
+One example is LooksRare, a decentralized NFT marketplace.

 💡 Learn how to connect to dApps using tastycrypto with WalletConnect!